drewdeponte/sublime_guard/README.markdown

 All of the commands are available via the command palette (**super+shift+p**).

-When performing some normal operations in Sublime Text 2, like search,  it hides the Guard output.
+When performing some operations in Sublime Text 2, like search,  it hides the Guard output.
 Therefore, this plugin provides a default key binding (**super+shift+c**) to show or reshow the Guard output.
+It also has an **auto show** feature that shows or reshows the Guard output automatically when any new content comes in from the Guard process.

 * Commands available when Guard is NOT running